timtimtim3/DL2_EMPSN/blogpost.md

 As can be seen in Figure 9, the model that includes simplicial structures obtains slightly worse validation (and train) Mean Absolute Error (MAE) when predicting the alpha attribute.
 Furthermore, we obtained a MAE of 0.09311 on the test set with this model compared to the baseline PNITA of 0.06367.
 This shows that we were able to reproduce results for PNITA.

-This approach has a limitation as the Vietoris-Rips lift generates a new adjacency matrix based solely on the distances between the nodes, discarding information from the initial adjacency matrices.
-Essentially, edges in the initial graph may be left out of the lifted graph, while new edges that weren't in the original graph may be added.
-In the case of QM9, this means the existence of chemical bonds between certain nodes is left out as well as the features that characterize these chemical bonds.
-Furthermore, this approach initializes the positions (and features) of the simplicices (e.g. edges, triangles) to zero, which may not be optimal.
-That's why we proceeded to Experiment 2.
+The reason for the worsening performance may be that Vietoris-Rips lift discards the initial connectivity of the graph and only incorporates distances between the nodes into the simplex creation.

 **Experiment 2**

-Next, we initialized the simplices positions' to the mean of the positions of their parent nodes.
-Furthermore, we filtered the outputs of the rips lift with adjacency information of the edges in the initial graph, thereby adding back the edges (connectivity) that were lost during the lift into the data representation that PNITA receives.
+Figure 10 shows that initializing the positions of simplices to the mean of their parents' positions may improve performance on the validation set.
+Furthermore, it seems like adding back the initial connectivity may also slightly boost performance, but this is only a small effect and thus not definitive.

 <table align="center">
     <tr align="center">